nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 06 Basic File Attributes.markdown

 04. If `bar` is an ordinary file, both the commands display `bar` as the output.

-    If `bar` is a directory that contains only a single file or directory also named bar, than both the commands display `bar` as the output.
+    If `bar` is a directory that contains only a single file or directory also named `bar`, than both the commands display `bar` as the output.

 ##